 Insurance

 You can register as an “Event Member” through Road Runners Club of America and obtain insurance for your event.
-Go to www.rrca.org for more information.
-If your event is in the city of Macon, you’ll need to add the city as an additional insured to get your permit.
+If your event is in Macon, you’ll need to add the city as an additional insured to get your permit.
 This can be true for other counties or municipalities also.

 Volunteers